princeibs/celo-101-tutorial/README.md

 <img width="1392" alt="remix-capture" src="https://user-images.githubusercontent.com/64266194/217634292-1792e55b-89fc-4c82-94cb-2a3f81a7ecfd.png">

 Follow the steps below to get Remix IDE setup for writing our smart contracts:
-- Create a new file named `ENS.sol` in the `contracts` folder or any folder of your choice.
+1. Create a new file named `ENS.sol` in the `contracts` folder or any folder of your choice.
-- On the same you created `ENS.sol`, create another sub-folder and name it `libraries`.
+2. On the same you created `ENS.sol`, create another sub-folder and name it `libraries`.
-- Inside the `library` sub-folder, Create a file and name it `StringUtils.sol`.
+3. Inside the `library` sub-folder, Create a file and name it `StringUtils.sol`.
 The purpose of this file will be explained later in the tutorial.

 At this point you have two files open in your Remix editor - `ENS.sol` and `StringUtils.sol`.
-In the step is to add the necessary smart contracts to these files.
+The next step is to add the necessary smart contracts to these files.

 * `StringUtils.sol`
 Open the `StringUtils.sol` file and paste the following code: